Scientific Name

 Description

-Echeveria globulosa is a cute succulent plant that forms compact rosettes of fleshy pointed leaves.
-It spreads easily to form a compact, up to 6 inches (15 cm) tall clump.
+Echeveria globulosa is a cute succulent plant that forms compact rosettes of fleshy, pointed leaves.
+It spreads quickly to form a compact clump up to 6 inches (15 cm) tall.
 The individual rosettes are up to 2 inches (5 cm) in diameter.
-Leaves are pale blue and can be blushed with pink.
-Brightly colored orange-yellow flowers grow on short stems above the rosettes.
+Leaves are pale blue and may blush pink.

 See more at How to Grow and Care for Echeveria.